apache/pekko/docs/src/main/paradox/typed/replicated-eventsourcing.md

 ## Direct Replication of Events

 Each replica will read the events from all the other copies from the database.
-When used with Cluster Sharding, and to make the sharing of events with other replicas more efficient, each replica publishes the events across the Akka cluster directly to other replicas.
+When used with Cluster Sharding, and to make the sharing of events with other replicas more efficient, each replica publishes the events across the Pekko cluster directly to other replicas.
 The delivery of events across the cluster is not guaranteed so the query to the journal is still needed but can be configured to poll the database less often since most events will arrive at the replicas through the cluster.